1885 Yale Bulldogs football team

 The 1885 Yale Bulldogs football team represented Yale University in the 1885 college football season.
 The Bulldogs finished with a 7–1 record.
-The team recorded six shutouts and outscored its opponents by a combined total of 366 to 11.
-Its only loss was against rival Princeton by a 6–5 score.
+The team achieved six shutouts and held a significant scoring advantage over their opponents, with a combined total of 366 points scored to just 11 against them.
+Their sole defeat came at the hands of their archrival Princeton, in a closely contested match with a final score of 6-5.